benoit1906/Gyroscope/README.md

 * Start and wait for completion.

 ### In EDS Shell
 * Type 'cd ' and the path of your project's repository.
 Use "" if your path has spaces (accents are not supported either).
+You need to change the '/' by '\'.
 * Type 'make' to create your file (the name of the generated file is specified in main.c).
 For us, the generated file is called 'Gyroscope'.
 * Type 'scp Gyroscope root@IP:/home/root'.
 The IP has been fetched in PuTTY.
 * Default password is terasic.